erikssod/CXpipeline/modules/README.md

 This code works by using reference structures to refine against a range of collections so you don't need to solve the same structure 50 times!

-Note that in the case of a phase change, multiple reference structures are required (code in development)
+Note that in the case of a phase change, multiple reference structures are required.
+Currently, this means splitting your dataset at the phase transition, and running the code individually.
+Code is in development to process phase-change VT studies automatically.

 Each of the modules can also be run independently!
 So feel free to only use bits and pieces as necessary for your data!

+## Installation...

+As this software is still in the early stages of development, there does not yet exist a simple 'installation' option.
+If you would like to use this code, please use the installation instructions document provided on GitHub.
+Unfortunately it may be a lengthy process, but the time you save processing data will be worth it!

 ## The config.yaml file...

 While a GUI is in development, users are currently required to enter parameters directly into the config.yaml file.
 While the file is not difficult to edit, there are a multitude of other parameters that are used by the code *only* and do complicate the process.
-So before using any modules, read the below documentation to see which fields you need to edit, and where the script should be run
+Only edit parameters under the heading 'User_Parameters_Full_Pipeline' or 'Extra_User_Parameters_Individual_Modules' if you are using individual modules of code.
+Note that using the individual modules is more likely to cause errors in these early stages of software development, and it is recommended that you run the full pipeline.

 ## Python Libraries Required

 * os
 * shutil
-* yaml
+* yaml (at least version 5.3.1)
 * logbook
 * pathlib
 * fileinput